Special Issue of JACC Focuses on CV Health Promotion

 Neutrophil Counts and Initial Presentation of CVD: Neutrophil counts were strongly associated with the incidence of some cardiovascular diseases, but not others, even within the normal range, consistent with underlying disease mechanisms differing across cardiovascular diseases.
 Among 775,231 individuals in the cohort, 154,179 had complete blood counts performed under acute conditions and 621,052 when they were stable.
 Over a median 3.8 years of follow-up, 55,004 individuals developed cardiovascular disease.
 The study revealed a strong association between neutrophil counts and heart failure, peripheral arterial disease, unheralded coronary death, abdominal aortic aneurysm, and nonfatal myocardial infarction.
 According to an editorial comment from Benjamin D. Horne, PhD, MPH, FACC, the usefulness of the neutrophil count for prognostic purposes is evident in large sample, broad scope, clinically based investigations … an inexpensive, commonly ordered measure of inflammation and infection, the neutrophil count seems to contain independent, clinically significant information regarding prognosis.”

-Keywords: Adiponectin, Adiposity, Alcohol Drinking, Aortic Aneurysm, Abdominal, Apolipoprotein C-I, Biological Specimen Banks, Biological Markers, Blood Cell Count, Body Mass Index, China, Cholesterol, Chronic Disease, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Cytokines, Dairy Products, Diabetes Mellitus, Diet, Gluten-Free, Drug Interactions, Dyslipidemias, Exercise, Fabaceae, Feeding Behavior, Fruit, Glutens, Health Promotion, Heart Failure, Hypertension, Inflammation, Midazolam, Myocardial Infarction, Neoplasms, Neutrophils, Nuts, Obesity, Peripheral Arterial Disease, Plant Oils, Prognosis, Reference Values, Reproducibility of Results, Smoking, Stroke, Vegetables, Waist-Hip Ratio, Secondary Prevention
+Keywords: Adiponectin, Adiposity, Alcohol Drinking, Aortic Aneurysm, Abdominal, Apolipoprotein C-I, Biological Specimen Banks, Biomarkers, Blood Cell Count, Body Mass Index, China, Cholesterol, Chronic Disease, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Cytokines, Dairy Products, Diabetes Mellitus, Diet, Gluten-Free, Drug Interactions, Dyslipidemias, Exercise, Fabaceae, Feeding Behavior, Fruit, Glutens, Health Promotion, Heart Failure, Hypertension, Inflammation, Midazolam, Myocardial Infarction, Neoplasms, Neutrophils, Nuts, Obesity, Peripheral Arterial Disease, Plant Oils, Prognosis, Reference Values, Reproducibility of Results, Smoking, Stroke, Vegetables, Waist-Hip Ratio, Secondary Prevention

 < Back to Listings